Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 Kimura et al. formulated an optimization problem that minimizes $J_k$ subject to the following constraint for imposing column orthogonality on one side's nonnegative factor matrix \cite{RN1486}:

-where $\bm{W}^{(k)}$ denotes the sum of all column vectors in $\bm{W}$ excluding the $k$-th column vector $\bm{w}_{k}$.
+where $\boldsymbol{W}^{(k)}$ denotes the sum of all column vectors in $\boldsymbol{W}$ excluding the $k$-th column vector $\boldsymbol{w}_{k}$.
 To solve this optimization problem, they introduced the following Lagrange function with Lagrange multiplier $\lambda_k$,

-Then, they found the stationary points at which the first partial derivatives of $L_k$ with respect to $\bm{w}_k$ and $\bm{h}_k$ are zero and obtained an update rule of HALS algorithm for ONMF.
+Then, they found the stationary points at which the first partial derivatives of $L_k$ with respect to $\boldsymbol{w}_k$ and $\boldsymbol{h}_k$ are zero and obtained an update rule of the HALS algorithm for ONMF.
 The value of the Lagrange multiplier $\lambda_k$ can be uniquely determined under the column-orthogonality assumption for $W$ \cite{Ding2006}.

-The modified ONMF we use here imposes column orthogonality on nonnegative $\bm{W}$, but relaxes the non-negativity restriction on $\bm{H}$.
-To represent the difference spectrum taking signed values, each element of $\bm{h}_k$ is defined as a real signed value.
-This is a point of difference from the HALS algorithm proposed by Kimura et al. In this case, the HALS algorithm for the modified ONMF is given by the following alternating update equation:
+The one-sided ONMF we use here imposes column orthogonality on the nonnegative $\boldsymbol{W}$, but relaxes the non-negativity restriction on $\boldsymbol{H}$.
+To represent the difference spectrum taking signed values, each element of $\boldsymbol{h}_k$ is defined as a real signed value.
+This is a point of difference from the HALS algorithm proposed by Kimura et al. In our case, the HALS algorithm for the one-sided ONMF is given by the following alternating update equation: